BAFTSS 6th Annual Conference 2018

 From its origins at the end of the 19th century, the medium of film has been inextricably bound up with technological, political and aesthetic revolutions.
 The new technology ushered in the new ways of seeing and conceptualizing the world characteristic of modernity and was subsequently enthusiastically embraced and championed by revolutionary movements at various ends of the political spectrum.
 Television’s impact roughly half a century later was no less dramatic, and in the new millennium, the digital is both reshaping the media landscape and, as the Arab Spring made clear, once more influencing political change.

-The 6th BAFTSS Annual Conference, to be held at the University of Kent (12-13 April 2018), will therefore be concerned with the politically revolutionary and technologically or aesthetically innovative aspects of film, television and screen media around the world.
+The 6th BAFTSS Annual Conference will therefore be concerned with the politically revolutionary and technologically or aesthetically innovative aspects of film, television and screen media around the world.

-We are also delighted to announce that the conference will feature keynotes by the following recipients of the BAFTSS Outstanding Achievement Award, whose works have been revolutionary in their respective fields:
+We are delighted to announce that the conference will feature keynotes/Q&As with the following recipients of the BAFTSS Outstanding Achievement Award, whose works have been revolutionary in their respective fields:

 - Tony Garnett, the pioneering British film and TV producer whose work on The Wednesday Play and with Ken Loach had a lasting impact on British television and socially-committed cinema and who, as chairman of World Productions, continued to innovate into the new millennium.